redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 The Red Hat Best Practices Test Suite for Kubernetes uses a YAML configuration file to certify a specific workload.
 This file specifies the workload's resources to be certified, as well as any exceptions or other general configuration options.

-By default a file named _tnf_config.yml_ will be used.
-Here's an [example](https://github.com/redhat-best-practices-for-k8s/certsuite/blob/main/config/tnf_config.yml) of the Config File.
+By default a file named _certsuite_config.yml_ will be used.
+Here's an [example](https://github.com/redhat-best-practices-for-k8s/certsuite/blob/main/config/certsuite_config.yml) of the Config File.
 For a description of each config option see the section [Config File options](#config-file-options).

 ## Config Generator